borntofrappe/game-development/Practice/Minigames Box/README.md

 - `PopState`: velocity, forces, distance joints

-- `TiltState`: kinematic object, collision callback, sensor
+- `TiltState`: dynamic and kinematic objects, collision callback, sensor

+- `CatchState`: dynamic and kinematic objects, chain shape

 With a completed game, `FeedbackState` provides feeback in the form of an arbitrary string.
 Following a delay similar to that introduced in the countdown state, the game progresses to a different title.